Email FacebookTwitterMenu burgerClose thin

 The depreciation recapture conditions for properties and equipment vary.
 A capital gains tax applies to depreciation recapture that involves real estate and properties.
 The depreciation recapture for equipment and other assets, however, doesn’t include capital gains tax.
 But you should understand exactly how depreciation works before we delve deeper into recapture.
 Below, we take a closer look at how depreciation works.

-Depreciation Explained
+Understanding Depreciation

 Businesses or taxpayers often use depreciation to write off the value of a fixed asset they’ve purchased.
 This allows taxpayers to benefit gradually and save on taxes.
 The value the asset loses represents its depreciation expense.
 If the asset’s value slowly decreases over time, rather than instantly, you can still earn revenue from it.
 This enhances net income and makes your investment more profitable.

-But the IRS determines the depreciation schedule, the deduction rate and the deduction term.
+However, the IRS determines the depreciation schedule, the deduction rate and the deduction term.
 The depreciation schedule represents the time frame a taxpayer plans to write off an asset’s value.
 But the taxpayer determines the salvage value.
 The salvage value indicates the estimated value of an asset once its depreciation schedule has ended.

 Some companies estimate an asset’s salvage value to be $0 by the end of its term.
-But businesses may also estimate a higher salvage value.
+However, businesses may also estimate a higher salvage value.
 This could either be for bookkeeping records following the depreciation expense period or because a company wants to sell the asset’s remaining value.

 Depreciation Recapture for Rental Properties